 Summer vacation is a time for discovery!
-Fishers Parks offers camps for children ages 4-10 to explore their interests, make friends, and shake their summer break boredom.
+Fishers Parks offers more than 90 camp options for children ages 4-15 to explore their interests, make friends, and shake their summer break boredom.
 Whether your kid is a backyard adventurer, an all-star athlete, or a scientist-in-training, check out our camp lineup to keep your kids active and learning!

 Basic Info: